 Tens of startups across the country are contributing with ideas and solutions – both as a result of the Hack the Crisis hackathon mentioned above and independently.
 For example, Sixfold, a company founded by experienced Austrian and Estonian IT entrepreneurs made its border crossing times live map available to anyone for free.
 This will help logistics companies, both in Estonia and across Europe and hopefully reduce the effect the crisis has on logistics in Estonia.
 “What makes it possible for us to hack the crisis is, on the one hand, our volunteers’ willingness to contribute their valuable time and knowledge, and on the other hand, our government’s willingness to take the solutions offered by tech-savvy volunteers seriously,” said Michaela Snopková, Head of the eeBot team, another group of volunteers hacking the crisis by creating a state-approved automatic crisis-chatbot.
 “I am also happy to see that there are various other teams across the nation doing the same – we are fighting side-by-side, using technology to tackle the various effects of the current situation.”
 Estonia’s country-wide corona-hacking initiative has already gone international as it has been adopted by other countries.
 Corona-hackathons are being held worldwide: the WirVsVirus Hackathon in Germany, Hack the Crisis in Finland, Hack the Crisis in Lithuania, Tech4Covid19 in Portugal, Hack Force in Latvia, and Hack the Crisis in Poland.

-Planning measures to support tourism
+Measures to support tourism

 Various guides to cope with the current situation as an entrepreneur and an employer have been produced by business organisations across Estonia.
 For example, the lawyers of the Chamber of Commerce and Industry have prepared an overview of the possibilities that the Employment Contract Act offers for employers that can be found here.

 As the government has announced that new economic measures will follow, this story will be updated throughout the emergency situation related to COVID-19.
 If you are a foreign investor or considering to start your business in Estonia, and need information, the best way to contact Estonian Investment Agency during the COVID-19 situation is sending us a request for e-Consulting.
 The agency is currently working in fully online mode, however all the services that can be provided via digital means are still being provided at the same level as before (with e.g physical meetings replaced by online business lunches).
 For all companies that have a support project in progress with Enterprise Estonia, we recommend that you contact us to find a suitable solution, both in terms of the eligibility of costs and the terms and objectives of the project.